seytech-devops/cohort23_1/Projects/README.md

     - Workshops
     - Conference
     - Read articales
+- How many team meber in your team?
+- WHich team do you work with?
+    - Security Team
+    - DBA TEam
+    - QA
+    - Networking Team
 # Ask questions to interviewer
 - About the company
 - About the tech, tool.